City, University of London Hardship Fund

 Students must meet all of the eligibility criteria below:

-- Student must be enrolled full-time or part-time students (at least 50% of a full-time equivalent course) at City, University of London;
+- Students must be enrolled full-time or part-time students (at least 50% of a full-time equivalent course) at City, University of London

 - Students must not have any outstanding tuition fees due to City when making their application to the City Hardship Fund.
 No financial support can be provided towards payment of tuition fees under any circumstances.